bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/spatial-simulations.md

 ## Spatially-structured environments

-Signalling compound production can also be simulated in 2D space using the same three metabolite models: susceptibles, producers, and resistant cheaters.
+Signaling compound production can also be simulated in 2D space using the same three metabolite models: susceptibles, producers, and resistant cheaters.
+Again, if compound production is not relevant for simulations, the compound will need to be added into the media in some other way.

 ### Setting up the initial location of colonies